Top Beaches Along the Central Coast

 Just up the coastline from Avila is Fisherman’s Beach, locally known as the Dog Beach, frequented by many local and visiting pups alike.
 With an abundance of parking spaces, this spot is less crowded and a perfect place for your family to camp out for the day.
 If you’re looking for an adventure, check out the kayak and stand-up paddle (SUP) boarding rentals at Avila Beach Paddlesports.
 You can even explore with a guided tour to the Point San Luis Lighthouse.

 Needing a bite to eat?
-Take a stroll down the Port San Luis Pier and pick up some fresh clams and oysters at the Fish Market, munch on tacos at Mersea’s or dine with a view of the sea at Olde Port Inn.
+Take a stroll down the Port San Luis Pier and pick up some fresh clams and oysters at the Fish Market, or munch on tacos at Mersea’s.
 Round out your fun-filled day by roasting s’mores around a fire pit on the beach.

 MONTANA DE ORO